-Here is a look at the life of Muhammad Ali, three-time World Heavyweight Champion and Olympic gold medalist.
+Here is a look at the life of boxing legend Muhammad Ali, three-time world heavyweight champion and Olympic gold medalist.

-Father: Cassius (Cash) Clay, a sign and mural painter
+Father: Cassius (Cash) Clay, sign and mural painter

 He became interested in boxing after reporting the theft of his bike to a policeman who gave boxing lessons at a local community center.

-As an amateur boxer, Cassius Clay won 100 of 108 fights, including six Kentucky Golden Gloves championships.
+As an amateur boxer, he won 100 of 108 fights, including six Kentucky Golden Gloves championships.

-Rhyming is one of his trademarks.
-“They all fall in the round I call", "rope-a-dope", "rumble in the jungle,” and “thrilla in Manila.”
+Rhyming was one of his trademarks.
+“They all fall in the round I call,” “rope-a-dope,” “rumble in the jungle,” and “thrilla in Manila.”

-Timeline: 1959 - Wins National Golden Gloves championship as a light heavyweight and qualifies for the US Olympic team.
+1959 - Wins the National Golden Gloves championship as a light heavyweight and qualifies for the US Olympic team.

-1960 - Wins Olympic gold and National Golden Gloves championship, both for light heavyweight.
-Returns from the Olympics and turns pro.
+1960 - Wins Olympic gold for light heavyweight.
+Turns pro after the Olympics.

-February 25, 1964 - Defeats Sonny Liston, by KO in the seventh round, for the title of World Heavyweight Champion.
+February 25, 1964 - Defeats Sonny Liston, by knockout in the seventh round, for the title of World Heavyweight Champion.

-May 25, 1965 - Rematch with Liston, wins again by KO in the first round.
+May 25, 1965 - Rematch with Liston, wins again by knockout in the first round.

-June 20, 1967 - Convicted in federal court of violating Selective Service laws, sentenced to five years in prison, and fined $10,000.
+June 20, 1967 - Is convicted in federal court of violating Selective Service laws, sentenced to five years in prison, and fined $10,000.

-October 26, 1970 - Ali’s first professional fight in more than three years, defeats Jerry Quarry, by KO in the third round.
+October 26, 1970 - In Ali’s first professional fight in more than three years, he defeats Jerry Quarry, by knockout in the third round.

 March 8, 1971 - Known as the “Fight of the Century,” Ali and Joe Frazier split a $5 million purse at Madison Square Garden for Frazier’s title.
 After 15 rounds, it’s Ali’s first professional loss.

-July 26, 1971 - Defeats Jimmy Ellis, by KO in the twelfth round, for the NABF (North American Boxing Federation) heavyweight title.
+July 26, 1971 - Defeats Jimmy Ellis, by knockout in the 12th round, for the North American Boxing Federation (NABF) heavyweight title.

-September 20, 1972 - Defeats Floyd Patterson, by KO in the seventh round, retaining the NABF title.
+September 20, 1972 - Defeats Floyd Patterson, by knockout in the seventh round, retaining the NABF title.

-September 10, 1973 - Regains the NABF title in the twelfth round of the rematch with Ken Norton.
+September 10, 1973 - Regains the NABF title in the 12th round of a rematch with Ken Norton.

-January 28, 1974 - Defeats Joe Frazier in 12 rounds and retains his NABF title.
+January 28, 1974 - Defeats Frazier in 12 rounds and retains his NABF title.

-October 30, 1974 - “The Rumble in the Jungle" place in Kinshasa, Zaire (now Democratic Republic of the Congo).
-Ali defeats George Foreman, by KO in the eighth round, to again become the World Heavyweight Boxing Champion.
+October 30, 1974 - “The Rumble in the Jungle” takes place in Kinshasa, Zaire (now Democratic Republic of the Congo).
+Ali defeats George Foreman, by knockout in the eighth round, to again become the World Heavyweight Boxing Champion.

 1975 - Leaves the Nation of Islam to practice the more mainstream Islamic faith.

-October 1, 1975 - The “Thrilla in Manila,” against Joe Frazier, is another victory when Frazier’s manager, Eddie Futch, fearing for Frazier’s safety, ends the match before the start of round fifteen.
+October 1, 1975 - The “Thrilla in Manila,” against Frazier, is another victory when Frazier’s manager, Eddie Futch, fearing for Frazier’s safety, ends the match before the start of round 15.

-February 15, 1978 - Loses his heavyweight title to Leon Spinks after fifteen rounds and a split decision.
+February 15, 1978 - Loses his heavyweight title to Leon Spinks after 15 rounds and a split decision.

-September 15, 1978 - Regains title from Leon Spinks with a unanimous decision after fifteen rounds, becoming heavyweight champion of the world for the third time.
+September 15, 1978 - Reclaims the title from Spinks with a unanimous decision after 15 rounds, becoming the World Heavyweight Boxing Champion for the third time.

 June 26, 1979 - Retires from professional boxing.

-October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, a chance for the World Boxing Council title and loses to Larry Holmes by KO in the eleventh round.
-First signs of Parkinson's are seen in public.
+October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, and a chance for the World Boxing Council title.
+Ali loses to Larry Holmes by knockout in the 11th round.

-December 11, 1981 - Loses to Trevor Berbick, after ten rounds and a unanimous decision; this is his last professional fight.
+December 11, 1981 - Loses to Trevor Berbick, after ten rounds and a unanimous decision, in his last professional fight.

-1984 - Reveals that he has Parkinson’s syndrome, a disorder of the central nervous system.
+1984 - Reveals that he has Parkinson’s disease, a disorder of the central nervous system.

-November 27, 1990 - Meets with Saddam Hussein in Baghdad, attempts to negotiate release of Americans held hostage in Iraq and Kuwait.
+November 27, 1990 - Meets with Iraq President Saddam Hussein in Baghdad to negotiate the release of Americans being held hostage.

-July 19, 1996 - Lights the torch at the opening ceremonies to the Summer Olympics in Atlanta.
+July 19, 1996 - Lights the torch at the opening ceremonies of the Summer Olympics in Atlanta.

-February 4, 1999 - First boxer to appear on front of a Wheaties cereal box.
+February 4, 1999 - First boxer to appear on the front of a Wheaties cereal box.

-November 9, 2005 - Presented with the Presidential Medal of Freedom by President George W. Bush.
+November 9, 2005 - Is presented with the Presidential Medal of Freedom by President George W. Bush.

 November 21, 2005 - The Muhammad Ali Center opens in Louisville, Kentucky.

-April 11, 2006 - Entertainment and licensing firm CKX announces that it is paying Ali $50 million in exchange for 80 percent of whatever it makes selling his name and likeness.
-Under the agreement, Ali has 20 percent control of the newly formed company G.O.A.T.
-LLC, which stands for "Greatest of All Time."
+April 11, 2006 - Entertainment and licensing firm CKX announces that it is paying Ali $50 million in exchange for 80% of whatever it makes selling his name and likeness.
+Under the agreement, Ali has 20% control of the newly formed company G.O.A.T.
+LLC.